-If the active Flow Sensor is functioning properly then a green "checked" icon is displayed.
+Status If the active Flow Sensor is functioning properly then a green "checked" icon is displayed.
 If Console cannot manage or reach the Flow Sensor then a red "X" icon is displayed.
-In this case make sure that Sniffing Sensor is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 35.
+In this case make sure that Sniffing Sensor is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 40.
 Sensor Name Displays the name of the Flow Sensor.
-Click it to open a new tab with data specific to the
+Click it to open a new tab with data specific to the Sensor.

-Sensor.
 Administrators and Operators can right-click it to open the Sensor's configuration.
 Interface The interface name and a colored box with the configured Graph Color.
 If the interface names are missing after more than 2 minutes after the Sensor started, please check that the flow exporter's clock is synchronized with the server.
 IPs The number of IP addresses that sent or received traffic through the interface.
 Only your network's IP addresses are counted.
 Pkts/s (In / Out) The inbound and outbound packets/second throughput after validation.
 Inbound Bits/s The inbound bits/second throughput after validation, and inbound usage percent.
 Outbound Bits/s The outbound bits/second throughput after validation, and outbound usage percent.
 Flows/s The rate of flows per second received by the Flow Sensor.
 Flows Delay Because traffic data must be aggregated first, flow devices export flows with a configured delay.
 Some devices export flows much later than the configured delays, and this field contains the maximum flows delay detected by the Flow Sensor.

 Flow Sensor cannot run with delays over 5 minutes.
 To minimize the RAM usage and the performance of the Flow Sensor process, the flows must be exported as soon as possible.
 Dropped The number of unaccounted flows.
 If the number is high it indicates a performance problem on the Sensor or a network connectivity issue with the flow exporter.
 CPU% The CPU percent used by the Flow Sensor process.
 RAM The amount of memory used by the Flow Sensor process.
-Started The date when the Flow Sensor started.
+Start Time The date when the Flow Sensor started.
+Server The Server that runs the Flow Sensor.
+Click it to open a new tab with data specific to the Server.
+Administrators and Operators can right-click it to open the Server's configuration.